 In addition, members of the ETAB will be facilitating Town Hall meetings at each regional conference in the Spring, where conference attendees can learn more about this.

-This is a PowerPoint show for Students and Interns created by the AMTA Membership Committee in Spring 2007 for use by music therapy educators and AMTA members.
+Benefits of membership in AMTA for Students and Interns - This is a PowerPoint show for Students and Interns created by the AMTA Membership Committee in Spring 2007 for use by music therapy educators and AMTA members.
 Please right click the link to save the file to your desktop and watch.